Genoa in Douglas County, Nevada — The American Mountains (Southwest)

 Erected 1863 by Snowshoe Thompson Chapter 1827 E Clampus Vitus Oct.
 26, 1963 and Sept.
 18, 1976.

 Location.
 39° 0.703′ N, 119° 50.696′ W. Marker is in Genoa, Nevada, in Douglas County.
-Marker can be reached from Jacks Valley Road (Nevada Route 206).
+It can be reached from Jacks Valley Road (Nevada Route 206).
 Gravesite and Marker are located at the Northwest corner of the Genoa Cemetery.
 Touch for map.
 Marker is at or near this postal address: 2432 Jacks Valley Road, Genoa NV 89411, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-We Salute John “Snowshoe” Thompson / A Tribute From Three Lutheran Churches (here, next to this marker); Eggs for Sale! (approx. 0.4 miles away); Finding Opportunity in a Declining Town (approx. 0.4 miles away); The Campbell Property (approx. half a mile away); Judge Daniel Webster Virgin (approx. half a mile away); The Pony Express (approx. half a mile away); John A. “Snowshoe” Thompson (approx. half a mile away); Genoa (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: We Salute John “Snowshoe” Thompson / A Tribute From Three Lutheran Churches (here, next to this marker); Eggs for Sale! (approx. 0.4 miles away); Finding Opportunity in a Declining Town (approx. 0.4 miles away); The Campbell Property (approx. half a mile away); Judge Daniel Webster Virgin (approx. half a mile away); The Pony Express (approx. half a mile away); John A. “Snowshoe” Thompson (approx. half a mile away); Hans Meyer–Kassel (approx. half a mile away).
 Touch for a list and map of all markers in Genoa.

 Regarding John A. “Snow-Shoe” Thompson.
 It is noted that the spelling is found as “Thompson”, “Thom(p)son” and “Thomson” on plaques and monuments located throughout the area.
 The spelling on the headstone at his gravesite it “Thomson”.